Zaneham/Ternary_inference/paper/PAPER.md

 - Custom SIMD kernels for ternary operations
 - Hardware implementations (FPGA, ASIC)
-- Training-aware quantization
+- Training-aware quantisation
 - Integration with existing frameworks (PyTorch, JAX)

 ---

 ## 7. Conclusion

-We have demonstrated that transformer inference can be performed using only addition and subtraction operations, eliminating floating-point multiplication entirely.
-Our ternary quantization achieves:
+I have demonstrated that transformer inference can be performed using only addition and subtraction operations, eliminating floating-point multiplication entirely.
+The ternary quantisation achieves:

 - 93.8% energy reduction
 - 16x memory compression